wp-plugins/secure-html5-video-player/readme.txt

 == Upgrade Notice ==

+= 3.6 =
+Removed unnecessary error logging.
+Added option to customize the video shortcode name.
+Fixed an issue where cached video files aren't updated if changed within the cache limit time.
+Added a FAQ for Amazon S3 configuration.

 = 3.5 =
 Fixed a bug where OGV videos were not detected on Firefox browsers if there was no corresponding WEBM video.
 Added donation button.
 Optimized browser detection.